antleaf/rioxx/webroot/content/profiles/v3-0-rc-1/rioxxterms_project.md

 requirement: Optional
 metadata_profile: v3-0-rc-1
 ---
-The purpose `rioxxterms:project` is to collect project ID(s), that relate to ***the resource***, together with any associated grant ID(s).
+The purpose of `rioxxterms:project` is to collect project ID(s), that relate to ***the resource***.

-The element **MUST** contain one project ID, a globally unique persistent identifier that identifies a project, such as a local identifier rendered as a persistent identifier or a [RAiD handle](https://www.raid.org.au).
+The `rioxxterms:project` property **MUST** contain one project ID, a globally unique persistent identifier that identifies a project, such as a local identifier rendered as a persistent identifier or a [RAiD handle](https://www.raid.org.au).

 ## Example